-Furthermore, accessing additional support via the Additional Child Care Subsidy (ACCS) Temporary Financial Hardship mechanisms is notoriously difficult due to the current constraints in the system and the way in which they are administered by Services Australia.
+Furthermore, accessing additional support via the Additional Child Care Subsidy (ACCS) Temporary Financial Hardship or Transition to Work mechanisms is notoriously difficult due to the current constraints in the system and the way in which they are administered by Services Australia.
 Families are required to apply for this financial support via Centrelink (Services Australia), which is a long, drawn out process at a time of heightened trauma and anxiety.

-This creates a further barrier to families in need, at a time when Services Australia's resources are already stretched beyond capacity.
+This creates a further barrier to families in need, at a time when Services Australia's resources are already stretched to capacity.